MiguelGarHer01/BSL_Translator/README.md

 # BSL translator

-ritish Sign Language (BSL) serves as the primary mode of communication for many deaf and hard-of-hearing individuals in the UK.
+British Sign Language (BSL) serves as the primary mode of communication for many deaf and hard-of-hearing individuals in the UK.
 Recognizing the need for accessible communication solutions, this study introduces a BSL Translator.
 This translator leverages the Mediapipe computer vision framework in conjunction with a Long Short Term